 I made my way to the highest court in the land where I told the Right Honourable Chief Justice Brian Dickson and his equally illustrious colleagues my tale of corruption and lawlessness in high places.

-It's now been more than twenty five years since, as a layperson, with no legal training or the benefit of a lawyer which I could not afford, I pressed my case for justice all the way to the Supreme Court of Canada.
+In 1987, as a layperson, with no legal training or the benefit of a lawyer which I could not afford, I pressed my case for justice all the way to the Supreme Court of Canada.
 It remains to this day one of my proudest achievements.

 The justice I seek still remains elusive, the reason for this book.